Close

 Between 4 and 17 weeks of age, kittens go through a key developmental phase that shapes how they interact with people, other animals, and the world around them.
 For your five-week-old kitten, this is the ideal time to create positive experiences that build trust, curiosity, and confidence.

 • Practice gentle handling – Support your kitten’s chest with one hand while cradling their back feet with the other.
-Speak to them in a calm, soothing voice so they begin associating your touch and tone with safety and comfort.
-Aim for several short, 5–10 minute handling sessions each day.
+Speak to them in a calm, soothing voice so they associate your touch and tone with safety and comfort.

-• Create an enriching space – Offer a variety of textures and objects to explore, such as sisal scratchers, soft bedding, and climbing platforms at different heights.
-Rotate in new items regularly to keep things interesting, and always provide a quiet, cozy spot where your kitten can retreat when they need rest.
+• Create an enriching space – Offer a variety of textures and objects to explore, such as sisal scratchers, soft bedding, and climbing platforms.
+Rotate new items regularly to keep things interesting.

-• Supervise exploration and encourage play – Stay close while your kitten explores, especially in new areas.
-Use interactive toys like feather wands for movement practice, puzzle feeders for mental stimulation, and rolling toys to support their natural hunting instincts.
-These activities double as bonding time and learning opportunities.
+• Supervise exploration and encourage play – Stay close while your kitten explores.
+Use interactive toys like feather wands and puzzle feeders for mental stimulation.

-• Watch for signs they need a break – When your kitten starts slowing down or losing interest in play, it’s time for a rest.
-Let them nap undisturbed so they can recharge before the next round of social interaction.
+• Watch for signs they need a break – When your kitten slows down or loses interest in play, let them rest undisturbed.

-• Start introducing new people and pets slowly – Keep early introductions short, calm, and positive.
-Allow your kitten to approach at their own pace and reward friendly behavior with treats or soft praise.
+• Introduce new people and pets slowly – Keep introductions calm and positive, allowing your kitten to approach at their own pace.

 When should I schedule my kitten’s vaccinations?

-While your kitten is still developing natural immunity, now is a great time to book their first vet visit.
 Most vaccinations start between 6 and 8 weeks of age.
-During this visit, your vet will also go over your kitten’s diet, growth progress, and any questions you have.
+During this visit, your vet will also go over your kitten’s diet, growth progress, and answer any questions you have.

 What signs tell me my kitten needs medical attention?